 Hipster.
 Organic.
 Unique.
 Nelson the Seagull came highly recommended by one of my co-workers.
 Their espresso is the best in the city, he kept telling me so I decided one day to give it a try.
 Of course, the smell of freshly baked bread, homemade soups and sandwiches does even more to bring this little cafe up in my opinion.
 Nelson is located a bit off the beaten path on Carroll Street… but it’s worth the walk.

 4. BUZZ CAFE (901 Homer Street)

 This was the first coffee shop I discovered in Vancouver, but strangely never wrote about (I’m not sure why).
-The cafe is part of a bright and airy gallery (Harrison Galleries), which provide ample seating amongst changing artwork that you can ogle while sipping espresso.
+The cafe is part of a bright and airy gallery (Harrison Galleries), which provides ample seating amongst changing artwork that you can ogle while sipping espresso.
 The other wonderful thing about Buzz is you can rent out various rooms and enjoy a caffeine and art fuelled meeting.
-Lattes here are just as good (if not better) than all the award winning shops in Vancouver.
+Lattes here are just as good (if not better) than all the award-winning shops in Vancouver.

 3. CAFFE ARTIGIANO (Various Locations)